al1brn/geonodes/generation/docgen/doc/section.md

 Parse comment to extract information

-This method extract information embbeded in the comment and returns the cleaned text.
-The default implementation apply the hooks
+<Token replacement text>his method extract information embbeded in the comment and returns the cleaned text. <Token replacement text>he default implementation apply the hooks